Zelmoghazy/Embedded-Linux/03-Linux/linux_cmds.md

 ctrl + k        # delete to the end ctrl + u        # delete to beginning

+ctrl + xx       # jump between saved locations

 ctrl + r        # reverse search

 ctrl + _        # undo last executed action

+Alt+r           # Revert all changes to the current line

+ctrl+c          # Capitalise the character under the cursor and move to the end of the current smallword

+Alt-Ctrl-e:     #Expand the current line (expand aliases for example or enviroment vars)

 ```